OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 ## Stop debugging

+To stop debugging for:

-- To stop debugging for the rest of the current Outlook desktop session, choose the **Cancel** button in the **Debug Event-based handler** dialog.
+- The rest of the current Outlook desktop session, choose the **Cancel** button in the **Debug Event-based handler** dialog.
 To re-enable debugging, reopen Outlook desktop.
-- To stop debugging for subsequent Outlook sessions and prevent the **Debug Event-based handler** dialog from popping up, delete the registry key or set its value to 0: `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0\Wef\Developer\[Add-in Id]`
+- Subsequent Outlook sessions and prevent the **Debug Event-based handler** dialog from popping up, delete the registry key or set its value to 0: `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0\Wef\Developer\[Add-in Id]`

 ## See also